cshdllr/Notes/README.md

 #### FUTURE CONSIDERATIONS
 - [ ] Auto-hide all Notes on a page
 - [ ] Dynamic sizing based on view size
+- [ ] FUN colors
-Email me jason.cashdollar@gmail.com if you have any other ideas.
+- Email me jason.cashdollar@gmail.com if you have any other ideas.

-##### Thanks to [Zack Schiller](http://www.google.com/) for helping me make sense of the poorly documented world of sketch plugins.
+##### Thanks to [Zack Schiller](https://twitter.com/zacharyschiller) for helping me make sense of the poorly documented world of sketch plugins.

 ![cat](images/cat.png)